webinadvance/BlazorCms/BlazorApp2/BlazorApp2/repomix-instruction.md

 - **Languages**: C#, JavaScript
 - **Package Manager**: npm
-- **Guidelines**: Write simple code, no overkill, super concise responses -
+- **Guidelines**: Write simple code, no overkill, super concise responses

-# Guidelines

-- Write simple and clean code, prioritize readability and maintainability.
-- Avoid unnecessary complexity, keep it concise and straightforward.
-- Super minimal and as less as possible modifications
-- IMPORTANT: Present all code modifications as standard git patch files
-- Don't add comments
--

 # Code Output

-- Super concise OUTPUT
+- Super concise answers, use as less tokens as you can

-Present all code modifications as standard git patch files
+- Present all code modifications as standard git patch files, Put all patches into a single file so i can copy/paste it